 Conference of the Parties

-The Conference of the Parties is combined body of the Parties to CITES.
-It is often called the 'Conference'.
-The Parties meet every two or three years at meetings of the Conference of the Parties.
+The Conference of the Parties, also known as 'the Conference', is the combined body of the Parties to CITES and is convened every two to three years.
 A meeting of the Conference is often called a 'CoP'.

 Bureau